 How to open Jupyter Notebook from the command-line

-If you want to only start a Notebook, use this:
+If you only want to start a Notebook, use this:

 $ jupyter-notebook (a bunch of log message will follow)